 Natural protein shake recipes are the best way to get more protein into your diet.
 Protein shake flavours are easy to make and much healthier than store-bought versions.
 Here are 5 of our favorite natural protein shake recipes that we love to drink regularly.
 So try one of these DIY recipes today!

-If you're looking for a quick bite or something substantial to eat when you're on the go, try peanut butter chocolate milkshake.
+If you're looking for a quick bite or something substantial to eat when you're on the go, try a peanut butter chocolate milkshake.
 Peanut butter offers 8 grams of protein per serving.

 5 Healthy and Delicious DIY Natural Protein Shake